Philip Pullman says let Roald Dahl go ‘out of print’ amid edits controversy

 Dahl’s children’s books are being rewritten to remove language deemed offensive by Puffin

-Philip Pullman has said publishers shou;d let Road Dahl’s books go “out of print” rather than attempt to edit his work to make it less controversial.
+Philip Pullman has said publishers should let Road Dahl’s books go “out of print” rather than attempt to edit his work to make it less controversial.

 The His Dark Materials author, 76, made the remark during a discussion about Dahl on BBC Radio 4 on Monday (20 February).